hermeznetwork/docs/docs/faq/integrators.md

 ### Do I need to run a Coordinator node?

 You don't, unless you want to.
-However, as an integrator offering some service on top of Hermez Network you may want to spin a Hermez node in synchronizer mode to access the Hermez data directly without any intermediary.
+However, as an integrator offering some service on top of Hermez Network you may want to spin a Hermez node in synchronizer mode to directly access the Hermez data directly without an intermediary.

 ### How do I check the status of a transaction?

-Whenever you send a L2 transaction to Hermez, it will be added to a transaction-pool queue.
+Whenever you send an L2 transaction to Hermez, it will be added to a transaction-pool queue.
 This transaction will remain there until it has been processed or expires.
 The possible states of a transaction in the transaction pool include `forged`, `forging`, `pending` and `invalid`.To check the status of a transaction, you can query the API using the returned transaction id by sending a GET /transactions-pool/{transaction-id}.

 ### What happens if a transaction is not processed?